- Doctors & Departments

 Many companies now offer parental control apps or software for smartphones, tablets, laptops and PCs.
 As for the content itself, Common Sense Media and the Family Guide in IMDB are two useful sources that provide age guidelines.
 They also offer feedback directly from parents and even kids, so you can read about other users' experiences with a particular movie, TV show, app or game.

-Dr. Solomon's most important advice in evaluating a child's media-readiness, though, is to ask yourself two questions.
+Dr. Sass's most important advice in evaluating a child's media-readiness, though, is to ask yourself two questions.
 First, are you comfortable exposing your child to a particular movie, song, game or website without constantly monitoring or overseeing them?
 If not, then your child is not ready.

 Second, are you comfortable answering your child's questions about sex, violence, abuse, self-destructive behavior or materialism that this media exposure might bring up?
 If not, then you aren't ready.